ZigaSajovic/linuxBrighntessControl/README.md

 # linuxBrightnessControl
-Script to control screen brightness
+Script to control screen brightness for Linux

 If your machine does not support native keyboard brightness control, this script can be binded as a custom hotkey.